ADU Knowledge

 Definition and Overview of Accessory Dwelling Units (ADUs)

-An Accessory Dwelling Unit, commonly referred to as an ADU, is a self-contained living space that is either attached or detached from the primary dwelling on a property.
-ADUs are essentially secondary homes within a single-family residential lot, providing additional living quarters that can serve a variety of purposes.
+An Accessory Dwelling Unit, commonly called an ADU, is a self-contained living space that is either attached or detached from the primary dwelling on a property.
+ADUs are secondary homes within a single-family residential lot, providing additional living quarters for various purposes.
 These units typically include their own entrance, kitchen, bathroom, and living area, allowing for independent living while still being connected to the main property.

 Brief History and Evolution of ADUs

 ADUs have a rich history that dates back many decades.
 Initially, they were commonly known as granny flats, in-law suites, or backyard cottages.
 Historically, ADUs were often used to accommodate extended family members or provide affordable housing solutions.
-Over time, the perception and purpose of ADUs have evolved, and they are now increasingly recognized as an effective way to address housing shortages, promote sustainable development, and generate additional income streams.
+Over time, the perception and purpose of ADUs have evolved, and they are now increasingly recognized as an effective way to address housing shortages, promote sustainable development, and generate additional income streams, offering a sense of financial security and savvy to homeowners.

 Purpose and Benefits of ADUs